 P2.2: The anchor gNB indicates its capability via the RRC dedicated configuration (i.e. RRCRelease with SuspendConfig) or the SIB;

-P2.2a: The anchor gNB only performs the new ResumeMAC-I verification when the UE is configured with the new feature and the new serving gNB forwards all the associated input for the new ResumeMAC-I.
+P2.2a: The anchor gNB only performs the new ResumeMAC-I verification when the UE is configured with the new feature and the new serving gNB indicates its support for the new ResumeMAC-I.

 <The new serving gNB’s capability>